mturley/api-tampering/README.md

 **This is a tool for when the UI team is ahead of the API team.**

 I want to empower a UI developer to tamper with an API response and specify the conditions for their code to run in freely, so they can move on with their work instead of being blocked by another team.

-Don't get blocked by your API ever again.
-Just bend it to your will from time to time.
-Everyone will be happier.

 Use cases include: